BEACON TESTING A SUCCESS IN HAITI

 Though its core application is focused on the beacon-type system, Beacon has also been developed to work with conventional dispatching systems that do not offer comprehensive coverage.
 As a result, Beacon can operate as both a stand-alone dispatching system where none previously existed, or as an extension to existing communications systems to expand coverage into marginalized and isolated communities.
 In early June we tested the software as a stand-alone system for the first time outside the U.S., and we were very pleased to see the results of all our volunteers’ work pay off.

-Despite more than a year of extensive testing of the Beacon software within the U.S., our software development – including Dr. William Prescott, Mike Samuels and Michael Ryave – and our Haiti country team – Michael McGee and James Pierre – were always aware that the true utility of the software would be dependent on how well our target beneficiaries were able to interact with it.
+Despite more than a year of extensive testing of the Beacon software within the U.S., our software development and Haiti country teams were always aware that the true utility of the software would be dependent on how well our target beneficiaries were able to interact with it.
 Training, therefore, was just as much a part of our trip as testing.
 In order to incorporate the two objectives, we designed a three-tiered training workshop with original materials in Haitian Creole: